Why don't you allow

 Technically, the term can

-mean any action intended to cause death, but we usually don't include an
+mean any action intended to cause death, but we very rarely

-attack on our counter unless death actually results.
-The list
+include an attack on our counter unless death actually results.

 Why did you create